PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 3. Phenotype or other gene result (_required if second and fourth columns not specified_)
 4. Activity score (_required if second and third columns not specified_)

 The second, third, and fourth fields can be used individually or together.
-If you only supply diplotypes then PharmCAT will attempt to assign phenotype and activity score where applicable.
-If you specify both a diplotype and a phenotype then PharmCAT will rely on your phenotype, although it will emit a warning if your phenotype does not match the expected phenotype for the given diplotype.

 Different genes on different lines can mix whether they give the diplotype, phenotype, or activity values.

+### Activity score genes

+For [activity score genes](/methods/Matching-Recommendations/#method-2-activity-score-lookup), a provided activity score value will trump other values.
+If you also provide diplotype and/or phenotype value, a warning will be issued if they do not match the expected values.
+For example, if you specify a `*1/*6` diplotype and `4.0` activity score, a warning will be issued because CPIC expects an activity score of `1.0` for `*1/*6`.

+If you don't specify an activity score, PharmCAT will look up the activity score based on the phenotype (if provided) and then diplotype (if phenotype is not provided).
+Once again, PharmCAT will issue a warning if both phenotype and diplotype is provided, and they do not match the expected values.

+### Non activity score genes

+For non-activity score genes, the activity score is ignored (although it may be displayed in the final report).

+If you specify both a diplotype and a phenotype then PharmCAT will _rely on your phenotype_.
+PharmCAT will issue a warning if your phenotype does not match the expected phenotype for the given diplotype.

+### Example

 Here's an example of an outside call file: